predis/predis/FAQ.md

 [using a named array](tests/Predis/Command/KeySortTest.php#L54-L75).

-# Frequently asked questions about performances #
+# Speaking about performances... #
 _________________________________________________